 What is Counselling?

 When delivered by a skilled counsellor, grief and loss therapy will be non-judgmental and will empathise with you.
 The therapist might also be able to help alleviate some of the feelings associated with the loss, as well as discussing coping mechanisms.
-If you would like to know more about my approach when offering grief and loss therapy, please get in touch.
-You can call me on 07824 385338 or get in touch via the Contact Me page.
+If you would like to know more about grief and loss therapy, please get in touch.
+You can use the form on the Contact Me page or call me on 07824 385338.
+There is no obligation to book a session, and we can discuss how counselling might help you.

 You can find out more about coping with grief and bereavement at Counselling Directory.